m0rph-1/m0rph-1.github.io/_posts/2019-10-12-AbsoZeds-SafeHarbor.md

 ![screenshot](/assets/images/safeharbor/bank_rfi3.PNG)

 Outstanding!
 Now we have some DB creds for the MySQL instance.
 We also have the name of the database currently being queried: HarborBankUsers.
 We'll keep this in mind for a later time.
 At this point, I'm interested in seeing what we can include/how we can abuse this inclusion remotely.
-So far it seems the inclusion will add the php extension to the various pages we browse, and we're only allowed to include something that matches the following filenames: welcome, balance, transfer, account, about, logout.
+So far it seems the inclusion will add the php extension to the various pages we browse, and we're only allowed to include something that matches the following filenames: welcome, balance, transfer, account, about, and logout.
 For us to get a shell we'll need to get crafty by naming our page within those allowed filenames, and find a command sequence that will result in a shell.

 # Container 1 - Shell